sap-linuxlab/community.sap_launchpad/docs/module_maintenance_planner_files.md

 # maintenance_planner_files Ansible Module

 ## Description
-The Ansible Module `maintenance_planner_files` is used to obtain list of SAP Software files belonging to Maintenance Plan transaction.
+The Ansible Module `maintenance_planner_files` connects to the SAP Maintenance Planner to retrieve a list of all downloadable files associated with a specific transaction.
+- It returns a list containing direct download links and filenames for each file.
+- This is useful for automating the download of a complete stack file set defined in a Maintenance Planner transaction.

 ## Dependencies
 This module requires the following Python modules to be installed on the target node (the machine where SAP software will be downloaded):